-- Aspirin should also be avoided as it often makes symptoms worse.
+- Aspirin and other NSAID’s should also be avoided as they often make symptoms worse.

-- Medicines like antihistamines are often used to reduce the severity of the itch.
+- Medications like antihistamines are often used to reduce the severity of the itch.
 Severe throat swelling requires early use of medication and attention by your doctor or in hospital.
-Other medicines (like cortisone tablets) may be needed if symptoms are severe.

-- Special diets Occasionally, going on a restricted diet will help.
+- Special diets appear to have a limited role to play in the management of hives.
 Unfortunately, one cannot predict who will or will not respond to diet on the basis of history or allergy testing.
-A temporary elimination diet under close medical supervision, followed by challenges, may be useful in some cases.
+A temporary elimination diet under close medical supervision, followed by challenges may be useful in a small number of cases.

 © ASCIA 2017